Key Takeaways

 - Litigation Risks: The organization and individual may face costly lawsuits.

 These consequences emphasize the critical nature of recusal to maintain integrity and adhere to legal standards within governance frameworks.
 Ensuring that board members recuse appropriately mitigates risks and supports effective conflict resolution processes.
+See also the legal standards for removing a sitting board member when recusal failures become part of a broader governance crisis.

 Organizational Trust Impact